leependu/seminarios/README.md

 ## 📜 README.md

-This is leependu's (player character) repository of lore for the Seminarios campaign (`pf2e`).
+This is leependu's (player characters Göndgiaeux & Xghchli) repository of lore for the Seminarios campaign (`pf2e`).
 Pending collaboration with game master.